moongirlxo/Altered-State-Policies/README.md

 Altered State gives you four connected spaces for your practice:

 **The Journal** — Log dreams, lucid experiences, meditations and astral projections the moment you wake.
-Tag entries (people, places, themes, emotions) and export polished PDFs.
-Use the Journal type to log your daily thoughts or track notes, transforming the app into a comprehensive spiritual diary.
+Tag entries (people, places, themes, emotions) and watch your dream cloud grow.
+Use the diary type to log your daily thoughts or track notes, transforming the app into a comprehensive spiritual diary.

 **Attempt Tracker** — Log each practice session: the technique you used, the sensations you noticed, conditions like sleep quality, and the final outcome.
 Spot the specific variables and techniques that actually work for you.